MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 Two prominent use cases for this data integration:

 - Use the [M365 Copilot Impact Survey in Viva Glint](https://go.microsoft.com/fwlink/?linkid=2261039) to collect feedback from your M365 Copilot users and connect their sentiments with Copilot usage metrics on the Viva Insights Copilot dashboard.
-- Send your employee engagement survey scores to the Viva Insights Power BI template to find behavioral drivers of employee sentiments.
+- Integrate your employee engagement survey scores (“how employees feel”) with your Viva Insights data (“how people work”) to understand employees’ work experience and improve key outcomes for your organization more fully.

 ## What data can be sent to Viva Insights?